jagenjo/SillyServer.js/README.md

 //this method is called when the server gives the user his ID (ready to start transmiting) server.on_ready = function(id){
   //user has an ID
 };

+//this method is called when we receive the info about the current state of the room (clients connected) server.on_room_info = function(info){
+  //to know which users are inside
+};

 //this methods receives messages from other users (author_id is an unique identifier per user)